 And since 1978 Grindle pushed for an ethics commission to take over the work She was doing to enforce the law.

-As she continued tracking donations by hand, Voice of OC came along and Grindle started writing editorials pushing for an ethics commission.
+As she continued tracking donations by hand, Voice of OC came along and Grindle started writing Community Opinion pieces pushing for an ethics commission.

 Grindle, with Fred Smoller, wrote in 2015: “Orange County is the only major metropolitan jurisdiction in California that does not have an Ethics Commission.
 Los Angeles, San Francisco, San Diego, San Jose, Oakland, Ventura County, Kern County and San Bernardino County all do.
 These oversight groups were established because of the need to properly enforce local campaign contribution limits.
 They also oversee conflicts of interest, lobbyist activities and gifting of public officials.”